thinkst/drivewatch/README.rst

 **Threshold:** Passive monitoring.
 Applies to all users in the organization.
 If a user views more than 30 unique documents within 24 hours, an alert is fired.

 **Baseline:** Passive monitoring.
 Applies to all users in the organization.
 When the tool is first launched the history of each user (activity up to 180 days old) is parsed to build a baseline for each user.
 This is used to determine the average daily activity for each user.
 If a user goes above 120% of their average daily drive activity, an alert is fired.
+This baseline is updated every 24 hours.

 Syslog Integration